 Why the fox shouldn’t guard the henhouse - BlackRock, EBA, and more

-Part two of our blog series shines a light on what’s often happening in the dark: financial corporations’ lobbying.
-Read about how the world’s largest asset manager derails the EU Green Deal and how the EU’s banking watchdog’s integrity is at stake – and what Change Finance is doing to solve these problems.
+Today we shine a light on what’s often happening in the dark: financial corporations’ lobbying.
+Read about how the world’s largest asset manager derails the EU Green Deal and how the integrity of the EU banking watchdog is at stake – and what Change Finance is doing to solve these problems.

 The news of BlackRock advising the European Commission on environmental and social rules for banks sparked an outcry in civil society circles in April this year.
 With its huge investments in fossil fuel companies and large banks, BlackRock is dubbed the “pantomime villain of ESG” (Environment, Social and Governance), and is clearly an ill-suited choice for giving advice on the EU’s sustainability strategy.
 Change Finance reacted quickly and rallied almost 100 civil society organisations to the cause: We sent an Open Letter to the Commission, demanding it to cancel the deal.